vinyldns/vinyldns/DEVELOPER_GUIDE.md

 VinylDNS depends on several dependencies including mysql, sqs, dynamodb and a DNS server.
 These can be passed in as environment variables, or you can override the config file with your own settings.

+By default, the api image is configured to run in a docker compose environment locally.
+To run in a production environment, you would have to configure the portal appropriately.

 #### Environment variables
 1. `MYSQL_ADDRESS` - the IP address of the mysql server; defaults to `vinyldns-mysql` assuming a docker compose setup
 1. `MYSQL_PORT` - the port of the mysql server; defaults to 3306